gabslim912/lifftcashew3/_posts/2020-07-23-rebuilding-casamance-a-win-win.md

 - Bissau
 - Government
 publication_date: 09/30/2020 10:00
-image: "/uploads/img_8007-2.JPG"
+image: "/uploads/img_7995-2.JPG"

 ---
 On September 15, 2020, the first steering committee meeting of the project Linking Infrastructure, Finance, and Farms to Cashew (LIFFT-Cashew) was held in Bissau.

-Laurent Gomis, Chief of Party, Mrs. Elisabete Dumbia, Deputy Chief of Party, Mário Mendonça, Market Access Officer, and Henrique Mendes, Trade Promotion Officer, attended the meeting as team members of the project implemented by Shelter For Life.
+Laurent Gomis, Chief of Party, Elisabete Dumbia, Deputy Chief of Party, Mário Mendonça, Market Access Officer, and Henrique Mendes, Trade Promotion Officer, attended the meeting as team members of the project implemented by Shelter For Life.

 Laurent Gomis thanked the government of Guinea-Bissau for its effort to organize this first meeting, since Guinea-Bissau was the first country to put this structure in place, due to Covid-19 restrictions in Senegal and The Gambia.
 He also pointed out that the project LIFFT-Cashew belongs to all the three countries, that is way they need to take ownership of it to be well succeeded.